PratyashiN/llm-hallucination-detection/README.md

 ---

-## 🚀 How to Run
+## How to Run

 1. Install dependencies:
 ```bash
 pip install -r requirements.txt
 ```
 2. Open the notebook
-3. Open the notebook:
+3. Run all cells sequentially

 ##  Conclusion